 Please see the Publication for additional information about Material Participation.

 Active participation.
-Active participation isn't the same as material participation.
+Active participation isn’t the same as material participation (defined later).
 Active participation is a less stringent standard than material participation.
 For example, you may be treated as actively participating if you make management decisions in a significant and bona fide sense.
 Management decisions that count as active participation include approving new tenants, deciding on rental terms, approving expenditures, and similar decisions.
-Only individuals can actively participate in rental real estate activities.

 Rental Loss ($4,000)